NelsonGomesNeto/ProgramC/Algorithms and Data Structures/README.md

   * [Imperial Roads](https://www.urionlinejudge.com.br/judge/en/problems/view/2703) (Binary Lifting to query heaviest edge from u and v to the LCA)
   * [Blood Cousins](https://codeforces.com/contest/208/problem/E) (Amazingly clever, needs kthAncestor (easy) and <in and out> idea)
   * [Fools and Roads](https://codeforces.com/contest/191/problem/C) (Mind blowing: After a bunch of queries, print how many times each edge was used; <in and out> idea)
+  * [A and B and Lecture Rooms](https://codeforces.com/contest/519/problem/E) (Interesting: dp count nodes reachable from u and binary lift to answer queries; NICE)
   * [10938 - Flea Circus](https://uva.onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=1879) (Pretty mind blowing, but very good to practice)